-The 1600 transmitter offers a licensable Data Historian option.
-If enabled, the transmitter automatically saves information about specific process and diagnostic variables.
-You can generate a log from this data that tracks totalizers and inventories with 21 days worth of data.
+The transmitter automatically saves information about specific process and diagnostic variables to its working memory.
+You can generate a log from this data that tracks all 14 totalizers with 21 days worth of data.
 The historian log is an ASCII file in .csv format.